annapamma/vue-heatmap-tutorial/README.md

 ## Basic structure of ApexCharts options
 ApexCharts offers a lot of great options for customizing your heatmap to suit your data.
 Let's start by customizing colors.

-To your options data property, add a `plotOptions` with a nested `heatmap` object.
+Add a `plotOptions` with a nested `heatmap` object to `options`.
 This heatmap object is where you will place your customizations for the heatmap display.

 ```js
 data: {